-Once-in-a-lifetime draw hunts have been established for oryx in the White Wand missile area.
+Once-in-a-lifetime draw hunts have been established for oryx in the White Sand missile area.
 This drawing is only available to veterans who served active duty in Iraq or Afghanistan.

 One time free game hunting and fishing license

-New Mexico residents who are National Guard or a member of the Armed Forces who was called to active duty on or after April 3, 2003, are eligible for a one-time free hunting and fishing combination license for the year following their deactivation and return to the state.
+New Mexico residents who are National Guard or a member of the Armed Forces and were called to active duty on or after April 3, 2003 are eligible for a one time free hunting and fishing combination license for the year following their deactivation and return to the state.

 Nonresident disabled active duty and veteran licenses for rehabilitation enrollees

 Nonresident active duty or veterans who are involved in a rehabilitation program that involves hunting are eligible to purchase tags for deer, elk, javelina, turkey, oryx or antelope at resident costs.
 The program must be sponsored by the federal government or be a nonprofit organization authorized by the federal government and it must be under the direction of a military or federal VA rehabilitation center.

 Resident veterans who have a service-related disability of less than 100% are eligible to purchase a discounted hunting and fishing license for $10.

 Resident veterans with a disability rating of 100% due to service-connected injuries are granted a free lifetime hunting and fishing license.

 Resident license price eligibility